westbrookdaniel/website/src/blog/shadcn-and-v0.md

 ---
-title: "NextJS stands on the sholders of Shadcn UI and v0"
+title: "Using NextJS with Shadcn UI and v0"
 description: "The power of NextJS comes from it's ecosystem"
 date: "2024-04-13T00:00:00.000Z"
 snippet: